DirectoryTree/ImapEngine/readme.md

     ->get();
 ```

-##### Fetching Additional Message Data
+#### Fetching Additional Message Data

-You can control what parts of the message are fetched by enabling or disabling them on the query builder:
+By default, ImapEngine only fetches UIDs.
+To fetch additional message data, you have to enable it explicitly.

 **Message Headers:**
 Use `withHeaders()` to include headers in the result, or `withoutHeaders()` to exclude them.